GuilhermeAlecrim7K/DataStructuresI/README.md

 ##### Procedure

-It cycles through the data structures accordingly looking for the key.
+It cycles through the data structure accordingly looking for the key.

 ##### Return